This is short guide to everything you need to consider when shopping for your first Olympic recurve bow.

-Most people choose a stick-on wire rest, although even some top archers prefer the cheaper flexible plastic type Restsstart at under £5.
-You might consider a spare too, as it's one of the commonest bits of equipment to fail.
-For a couple of pounds more, you can buy an adjustable rest, which allows you to set the rest height correctly without having to bend the wire.
+Most people choose a stick-on wire rest, although even some top archers prefer the cheaper flexible plastic type You might consider keeping a spare, as it's one of the commonest bits of equipment to break.
+As an upgrade, you can buy an adjustable rest, which allows you to set arrow position correctly without having to bend the wire.

-A pressure button is something that's probably new to you.
-It screws through the riser and pokes out through the rest.
-The pressure button (or plunger) helps to set the horizontal position of the arrow, and allows the bow to be 'tuned' to optimise arrow flight.
+A pressure button (or plunger) is something that's probably new to you.
+It screws into the riser and pokes out through the rest.
+The pressure button helps to set the horizontal position of the arrow, and allows the bow to be 'tuned' to optimise arrow flight.
 A cheap pressure button is fine.
-Ask the shop staff to set the pressure button up for you (they may charge, but it's well worth it).
+Ask the shop staff to set the pressure button up for you (they may charge you, but it's worth it).

-The sight is basically just way to move a little dot up and down and from side to side, relative to the bow.
-And yet some of them are eye-wateringly expensive!
-A basic sight with a metal body should be fine, although you'll probably find that it needs tightening up every now and then.
-More expensive sights will often offer micro-adjustment both horizontally and vertically, and are less prone to vibrating loose than cheap sights.
+The sight is just a way to move an aiming dot up and down and from side to side, and yet some of them are eye-wateringly expensive!
+A basic sight with a metal body should be fine, although you'll probably find that the screws vibrate loose occasionally.
+More expensive sights will often fine adjustment both horizontally and vertically, and are less prone to vibrating loose than cheap sights.
 That's unlikely to be worth an extra £50 or £100 to you at this stage, though.
-Cheaper to just tighten the screws occasionally!

-Note that all-carbon arrows aren't allowed at our outdoor venues.
-Cheap all-aluminium arrows aren't a great choice either, because they tend to bend and break very easily due to aluminium being rather soft.
+Note that all-carbon arrows aren't allowed at our outdoor range.
+Cheap all-aluminium arrows aren't a great choice, because they tend to bend and break very easily due to aluminium being rather soft.
 We recommend Easton XX75 alloy arrows, such as the Easton Tribute.
-Typical prices for these are around £5 each.
-You'll want 8 arrows - 6 to shoot and 2 spare, so that's £40ish.
+Typical prices for these are around £5-£6 each.
+You'll want 8 arrows - 6 to shoot and 2 spare, so that's £45ish.